Developer(s) – Delphine Software & Interplay Entertainment

 Lifespan – 1/10

 Another World can be completed in less than 40 minutes, and I think even for a time when the average video game lifespan was considerably less than what it is today, that’s intolerable.
-Nintendo were known for pushing out a lot of 2D side scrolling adventure games, which all lasted considerably longer than Another World, and I think if this game were to have lasted a little bit longer, it would have made even more of a mark than what it did.
+Nintendo was known for pushing out a lot of 2D side-scrolling adventure games, which all lasted considerably longer than Another World, and I think if this game were to have lasted a little bit longer, it would have made even more of a mark than what it did.